 Andrew Hope III

 It was Andy Hope’s idea hold a conference of Tlingit Tribes and Clans.
-Richard Dauenhauer signed on early and provided much organizational help.
-Both Andy and Richard were founding members of Tlingit Readers, Inc., the non-profit organization that was to sponsor the first and later conferences.
-Both are now gone.
+Richard and Nora Marks Dauenhauer signed on early and provided much organizational help.
+Andy, Richard and Nora were founding members of Tlingit Readers, Inc., the non-profit organization that was to sponsor the first and later conferences.

 Andy had been pushing for this type of conference for many years.
 He organized conferences of tradition bearers (elders) to create a list of clans and clan houses that became the “Traditional Tlingit Country” poster (now in its sixth printing), and with Canadian Tlingits living in northern British Columbia and the Yukon.